marceljungle/red-plex/README.md

 The web interface provides the same functionality as the CLI commands but with a user-friendly visual interface, real-time progress updates, and intuitive navigation.

-## What are RED and OPS?

-- **Redacted (RED)**: A private music tracker focused on high-quality audio files
-- **Orpheus Network (OPS)**: Another private music tracker with curated content
-- Both use the Gazelle framework and offer "collages" (curated collections) and personal bookmarks

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)